Drugged, Deb has no recollection of events.

 Julian smiled.
 “Uncle Lucian?
 I know he thinks me a sad trial on my parents and never has a good word to say on my behalf, but—”

 “Silly!
 Not Uncle Lucian, the cowardly curs who did this to you.
 Why didn’t you use pistols?
 Much quicker result and you need not break a sweat.”

 “Precisely.
 Uncle Lucian deplores the methods of chivalry employed by the modern youth.”

 “But you’re not exactly—Sorry!”

 “I’m hardly in my dotage, dear girl,” Julian drawled.
-“And to a man in his sixties, five and twenty is barely of an age to be out of leading strings.”
+“And to a man in his sixties, four-and-twenty is barely of an age to be out of leading strings.”

 “Oh!
 Well, that’s not old at all,” Deb agreed.
 “Actually, I thought you older—Oh dear!
-I have the most wretched tongue and am forever saying the first thing that comes to mind.”
+I have the most wretched tongue.
+I am forever saying the first thing that comes to mind.”

 “Don’t let it bother you,” he said dryly, gaze flickering across her bare shoulders and slim arms.
 “I expect you thought me older because I’m graying at the temples?”